robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-8-mentor-materials.md

 #### Focused development area

 - Teacher, with the support of a colleague, accumulates and refines worked examples to scaffold pupils towards completing processes independently.
-- Teacher checks pupils' success rate to determine when and how they should gradually remove the scaffolding afforded by worked examples, e.g. by using partially worked examples or just providing the steps or prompts to recall the process.
+- Teacher checks pupils’ success rate to determine when and how they should gradually remove the scaffolding afforded by worked examples, e.g. by using partially worked examples or just providing the steps or prompts to recall the process.
 - Teacher explicitly teaches pupils how to use worked examples to plan, monitor and evaluate their work to support independence and academic success.

 ### Observe